stephan1312/SlicerEAMapReader/README.txt

 The development of this software tool was in part funded through a research fellowship grant by the the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project no. 380200397 (to Stephan Hohmann).

 ## Citation
-If you use EAMapReader in your own research please cite the following publication: Hohmann S, Henkenberens C, Zormpas C, Christiansen H, Bauersachs J, Duncker D, Veltmann C. A novel open-source software based high-precision workflow for target definition in cardiac radioablation J Cardiovasc Electrophysiol.
-2020. doi:10.1111/jce.14660
+If you use EAMapReader in your own research please cite the following publication: Hohmann S, Henkenberens C, Zormpas C, Christiansen H, Bauersachs J, Duncker D, Veltmann C. A novel open-source software based high-precision workflow for target definition in cardiac radioablation.
+J Cardiovasc Electrophysiol.
+(2020) doi:10.1111/jce.14660